katsu-oh/tpad-abs/README.md

 Before using this tool, configure Windows so that the three‑finger gestures are set to "Do nothing."

-To exit the program, end TpadDrag.exe from Task Manager.
+To exit the program, end TpadAbs.exe from Task Manager.

 ## Requirements
 - Windows 11 with a Precision Touchpad (Windows 10 64‑bit is also available)